At a Glance - Quadratic Formula

 The left-hand side of the equation can now be written as a square:

-Since we have the square of a degree 1 polynomial on the left and an admittedly messy number on the right, we know where to go from here.
-We take a square root to find
+Since we have the square of a first-degree polynomial on the left and an admittedly messy number on the right, we know where to go from here.
+We summon our radical powers and take the square root of both sides.

 We can simplify the right-hand side:

-Now, we need to solve the two equations
+Now, we need to solve these two equations:

 You may have already heard of this one.
 It's famous.
 It used to have its own talk show, and it was voted one of People's Sexiest Formulas Alive in 300 BCE.

-As complicated as it is to arrive at and understand the quadratic formula, it is fortunately one of those things that's best to memorize and use.
+As complicated as it is to arrive at and understand the quadratic formula, it's one of those things that's best to memorize and use.
 It's unlikely that you'll be asked in school to explain where the quadratic formula comes from, but it's reassuring to know that, like babies, it does come from somewhere.

 Try to make it feel at home, won't you?